EsmaeilNarimissa/Dialectal-Retrieval-Bias/README.md

 2.  **No Rank Skew:** The median rank of the correct document was 1.00 for both dialects across both systems, and Wilcoxon tests showed no significant difference in rank distributions.
 3.  **Identical Hybrid Ceiling:** The maximum achievable recall, by combining both retrievers, was 99.0% for both SAE and AAVE, with a McNemar's test showing perfect performance agreement.

-> **For a more detailed discussion** of these findings, including an analysis of the study's limitations and recommendations for future work, please see the [**Final Conclusions section in the evaluation notebook**](https://github.com/EsmaeilNarimissa/Dialectal-Retrieval-Bias/blob/main/rag_bias_poc_2.ipynb#29-final-conclusions).
+> **For a more detailed discussion** of these findings, including an analysis of the study's limitations and recommendations for future work, please see the [**"2.9 Final Conclusions" section in the evaluation notebook**](https://github.com/EsmaeilNarimissa/Dialectal-Retrieval-Bias/blob/main/rag_bias_poc_2.ipynb#29-final-conclusions).

 ### Limitations